bgrimstad/splinter/docs/install.md

 ####Troubleshooting
 `fatal error: Eigen/Dense: No such file or directory`: The compiler could not find Eigen.
 You either need to install Eigen, and then run step #6 again (with `-DEIGEN_DIRECTORY="/path/to/eigen"` if Eigen did not install to the default directory (C:/Program Files/eigen3)).

-`cc1plus.exe:-1: error: out of memory allocating (...)`: There is a bug with MinGW that causes this error.
-The newest version we've found that correctly compiles the library can be found [here](http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/4.7.0/64-bit/threads-posix/sjlj/).
-If that doesn't work, you can try [this one](https://code.google.com/p/mingw-builds/downloads/detail?name=x86_64-mingw32-gcc-4.7.0-release-c%2Cc%2B%2B%2Cfortran-sjlj.zip&can=2&q=).
-To install those alternative MinGW versions you can just delete everything in C:\mingw and replace it with what you find in the archives you downloaded.
+If using MSVC and you get compile errors, that might be because of the version of Eigen you are using.
+We've found that the library compiles and runs fine with [this](http://bitbucket.org/eigen/eigen/get/3.2.3.zip) version of Eigen.

-Note: Somehow the 32-bit version of 4.7.0 will compile the library, but crashes at runtime.
-If you know a workaround for this issue, please contact us or send us a pull request with the workaround!
+`cc1plus.exe:-1: error: out of memory allocating (...).`: You need to use GCC version 4.7.0, as later versions introduce this bug.
+[This](https://code.google.com/p/mingw-builds/downloads/detail?name=x86_64-mingw32-gcc-4.7.0-release-c%2Cc%2B%2B%2Cfortran-sjlj.zip&can=2&q=) version of MinGW should be able to compile the library.
+To install this version of MinGW you can just delete everything in C:\mingw and replace it with what you find in the archive you downloaded.

 ---